We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 Unlike vaping or smoking, where cannabinoids enter the bloodstream through the lungs, the cannabinoids in edibles are processed by the body’s digestive system.
 That means:

-• Because of those delayed effects, it’s important not to overconsume edibles and risk an edible hangover.
+• Because of those delayed effects, it’s important not to overconsume edibles, take too high a dose, and risk an edible hangover.
 Learn more about edible dosing.

 • The effects of edibles kick in gradually and fall off in the same way.